gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 ## Pattern Matching

-Because simple union types consist of a finite set of named alternatives, it is common to use _pattern matching_ to make code conditional on the value of a union type.
+Because simple custom types consist of a finite set of named alternatives, it is common to use _pattern matching_ to make code conditional on the value of a union type.
 In the example above we used a series of nested `if...then...else` expressions, but a clearer and more flexible approach can be achieved using Elm's `case ... of`.
 Here is the same `nextDay` function expressed using `case ... of`: